Classical Noise Inversion for Error-Propagatable Circuits with Minimal Overhead under General Gate-Dependent Noise: Introduction

 Addressing noise is essential for the utility of quantum computers.
 Quantum error mitigation (QEM)~\cite{Temme2017,Li2017,Endo2018,Cai2023a}, which tackles noise with minimal qubit overhead, is necessary for the reliability of near-term quantum devices~\cite{Kim2023a}.
 In the meanwhile, QEM complements fault-tolerant architectures~\cite{Preskill2025,Aharonov2025} by suppressing the non-correctable logical errors~\cite{Suzuki2022,Wahl2023,Zhang2025a}, enhancing imperfect magic distillations~\cite{Lostaglio2021a, Piveteau2021b}, circumventing decoding bottlenecks~\cite{Smith2024} and mitigating circuit compilation imperfections~\cite{Suzuki2022}.

-Despite the necessity and utility of QEM, its practical application faces two major challenges.
-The first is the prohibitive resource overhead associated with most techniques.
-This overhead arises from two factors: a fundamental exponential scaling of the required samples with circuit size in the worst case~\cite{Takagi2023,Tsubouchi2023,Takagi2022a,Quek2024}, and a critical latency issue where the time consumed by sampling diverse quantum circuits far exceeds the quantum execution time itself~\cite{Karalekas2020,Zilk2025}.
-As noted in Ref.~\cite{Karalekas2020}, circuit recompilation (ms) is orders of magnitude slower than quantum operations ($\mu$s).
+Despite the necessity and utility of QEM, its practical application faces {two major challenges}. {The first challenge is the excessive overhead of executing varied quantum circuits.} This overhead originates from two distinct sources.
+One source is a fundamental, worst-case exponential scaling of the required number of circuit samples with circuit size~\cite{Takagi2023,Tsubouchi2023,Takagi2022a,Quek2024}. {The other source is a practical wall-clock bottleneck: sampling a large ensemble of distinct circuits dominates the total runtime, far exceeding the quantum execution time itself.
+Concretely, recompiling each digital circuit into control pulses and transferring them to the device incurs a cost of hundreds of milliseconds~\cite{Karalekas2020, Fruitwala}, which is one to two orders of magnitude higher than the execution time of quantum circuits consisting of thousands of gate layers.
+This gap is consistent across state-of-the-art platforms: a full surface-code cycle takes only $\sim1~\mu$s on superconducting processors~\cite{GoogleQuantumAIAndCollaborators2025}, two-qubit gates are realized in $\sim270$~ns on neutral-atom processors~\cite{Bluvstein2024} and $\sim 70~\mu$s on trapped-ion systems~\cite{Ransford2025}.}

 The second challenge is that the efficacy of existing QEM techniques relies on restrictive assumptions regarding the noise properties.
 These methods often require the noise model to remain invariant under specific circuit modifications, a requirement that is difficult to meet under realistic, gate-dependent noise.
 For instance, probabilistic error cancellation~\cite{Temme2017,Endo2018} is derived under the assumption that the auxiliary gates inserted for mitigation do not alter the underlying noise model.
 Similarly, error extrapolation~\cite{Temme2017,Li2017} requires that the noise model in intentionally error-boosted circuits differs from the original only in severity, not in the fundamental structure of the error model itself.
 Virtual distillation, meanwhile, demands that the additional entangling gates it introduces are effectively error-free~\cite{Koczor2021,Huggins2021a,Huo2022}.
-This reliance on idealized noise behavior extends to state-learning protocols like standard robust shadow estimation~\cite{Chen2021,Koh2022}, which assumes a gate-independent noise channel for the entire ensemble of random unitaries—a condition that becomes increasingly untenable as circuit complexity grows~\cite{Brieger2025}.